-The application contains several documents and designs which satisfactorily address requirements for Stormwater Management at subdivision stage.
-Council's Municipal engineer the has guided applicant in stormwater management and is satisfied with the proposal.
+The application contains several documents and designs which satisfactorily address the requirements Stormwater for Management subdivision at stage.
+Council's Municipal guided engineer has applicant in stormwater management and is satisfied with the proposal.
 In addition, detailed stormwater designs will be conditioned in the Planning Permit.